aaronzr/2022-Chia1/product/ideas.md

 ## On-chain COVID tests

-The politically contentious status of workplace vaccine mandates, international travel restrictions, and fear due to vaccine misinformation creates a strong incentive for faked COVID test results. **(Finn fill in)**
+The politically contentious status of workplace vaccine mandates, international travel restrictions, and fear due to vaccine misinformation creates a strong incentive for faked COVID test results.
+Faking a covid test result is remarkably easy for two reasons.
+1) There is not standard report format 2) there exists no centrally-used database with recorded results that is easily accessible by nation states and other organizations.

 Pros/Value-adds |  Cons/Challenges |
 --- | ---